author

 RADIO anchor

-In my job as an anchor and reporter at the Danish Broadcasting Corporation, I cover current events domestic and foreign.
-I often draw on my knowledge of Greenland to cover the growing conflict within the Danish Commonwealth.
+In my daily job as a radio host at the Danish Broadcasting Corporation, I anchor the two flagship talk shows P1 Morgen and Orientering.
+These are primetime live shows aired in the morning and afternoon, respectively, and they both focus on current events internationally and domestically.
+Both shows are a mix of hard talk segments, general news, debate and personal stories.
+In this job, I often draw on my past in the United States as well as my knowledge of Greenland to cover the growing conflict within the Danish Commonwealth.
 I also draw on years of reporting from Argentina, Bolivia, Belgium, Chile, France, Germany, Ireland, Jordan, Luxembourg, Nicaragua, Syria, Turkey and the United States.

 journalism teacher

 Each year, I organize multiple courses for journalists in storytelling and podcast production.
-I taught since 2013 particularly courses in reporting, investigative journalism and creative non-fiction.
-I was a professor at two of the three Danish j-schools for 10 years and I regularly contribute to the Danish teaching literature in the field.
+From 2013-2022, I taught journalism classes at The University of Southern Denmark and Roskilde University, respectively, particularly courses in reporting, investigative journalism and creative non-fiction.
+I was a professor at two of the three Danish j-schools for 10 years and I regularly contribute to the Danish teaching literature in the field, most recently the text book What Am I Doing Here?
+A Guide to First-Person Journalism.